nicholaskier/takeAHike/README.md

 ## Challenge and Takeaways

 Being my first app that I have built in Python and Django, things could have gone much worse!
-There are a lot of syntax differences that we tough to wrap my head around, but I'm excited to build profeciency in Python so that I can take a deeper dive into fun ideas for functionality.
+There are a lot of syntax differences that were tough to wrap my head around, but I'm excited to build profeciency in Python so that I can take a deeper dive into fun ideas for functionality.

 ## Attributions and Special Thanks